A-Z of health

 - if you are working in a medical setting – for example, a doctor or nurse may require additional vaccinations

-- if you are in contact with animals, you may be more at risk of getting diseases that are spread by animals, such as rabies
+- if you are in contact with animals – in this case, you may be more at risk of getting diseases that are spread by animals, such as rabies

 If you are only travelling to countries in northern and central Europe, North America or Australia, it is unlikely that you will need to have any vaccinations.

-If possible, see your GP at least eight weeks before you are due to travel, because some vaccinations need to be given well in advance.
+If possible, see your GP at least eight weeks before you are due to travel, because some vaccinations need to be given well in advance to allow your body to develop immunity and some involve multiple doses spread over several weeks.

 Pregnancy and breastfeeding